-Luis Rubiales in court over Women's World Cup kiss
+Luis Rubiales in Spanish court over Women's World Cup kiss

 The court will decide whether the case goes to trial.

-Spanish state prosecutors have formally lodged a criminal complaint against the former president of the football federation (RFEF), which will be heard by Judge Francisco de Jorge.
+Spanish state prosecutors have formally lodged a criminal complaint against the former president of the football federation (RFEF), which will be heard behind closed doors by Judge Francisco de Jorge.

 Spain won the Women's World Cup in Australia on 20 August, but the team's victory has been overshadowed ever since by Mr Rubiales's actions during the celebrations after the final whistle.